newrelic-experimental/newrelic-sketch-java/README.md

 149 [Add exponential bucketing to histogram protobuf](https://github.com/open-telemetry/oteps/blob/main/text/0149-exponential-histogram.md)
 .
 It is also an option in the Open Telemetry discussion [Referendum on Histogram format](https://github.com/open-telemetry/opentelemetry-specification/issues/1776).
 As a prototype, it is meant to demonstrate ideas.
-It has not been thoroughly tested, and some functionality may be missing.
-For example, serialization and deserialization, uploading the library to an artifactory repository have not been implemented.
+Some functionality may be missing.
+For example, uploading the library to an artifactory repository has not been implemented.
 Work to "productize" the prototype is in progress.

 A scaled base2 exponential histogram has these properties: